 Minimal environmental effects were noted during the period under review.
-In terms of emissions to air, carbon dioxide and nitrogen oxides ($CO_2 \& NO_x$) emissions from the TCC were decreased when compared to the previous monitoring period.
-This was a direct result of the decreased time in operation for the TCC this monitoring period.
+In terms of emissions to air, carbon dioxide and nitrogen oxides ($CO_2 & NOx$) emissions from the TCC increased in comparison to the previous monitoring period.
+This was a direct result of the increased days of operation for the TCC this monitoring period.